rbach92/BlendScripts/README.md

 Mixamo Rename - just gets rid of the "mixamorig: " prefix that Mixamo attaches to joints.
 Useful if you want to use Blender's animation retargeting addon or just to clean up the outliner for additional edits to the rig.

-Custom menu - a bunch of actions I frequently use.
+Custom menu - a bunch of functions I frequently use.
 Just wanted them on a hotkey.

-Action Cleaner - iterates thru objects and deletes any actions that have no users.
-Useful for cleaning up a file that makes heavy use of Mixamo animations & the NLA editor
+Action Cleaner - iterates thru objects and deletes any animations that have no users.
+Useful for cleaning up a file that makes heavy use of Mixamo animations & the NLA editor.
+Save a backup as this refreshes the file to release the data blocks.